raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_6.md

 Add `Appearance -> None` to each `Button`.

-For example, the code for `rock` button should now be:
+For example, the code for the `rock` button should now be:

 ```
 Button[rock,